lyntan01/Orbital-Project/README.md

 ![Screenshot 2021-07-20 at 12.41.04 AM](/assets/Screenshot%202021-07-20%20at%2012.41.04%20AM.png)

 #### **2.4.3 Delete Product**
-This feature allows admins to delete *any* product they deem unnecessary.
+This feature allows admins to delete *any* product they deem unnecessary (e.g. duplicate products).

 *How to access this feature*: